mattmassicotte/Empire/README.md

 ### Manual Queries

-It is possible to manually construct queries to get a little more power.
+It is possible to manually construct queries to get a little more power and flexibility.
 Here's how you limit the number of returned records.

 ```swift
 let records = try await store.withTransaction { context in